Professor Michelle Peckham

 Introduction

 The molecular motor, myosin, is a key protein responsible for muscle contraction and movement in almost every eukaryotic cell.
-Our current research focuses on these and related cytoskeletal.
+Our current research focuses on these and related cytoskeletal proteins.
 We research into how their activity is regulated, how they carry out their cellular functions, and effects of disease mutations.
-We use a wide range of tools, from characterisation of expressed and purified proteins to cultured muscle cells.
-We are also developing super-resolution imaging (iSIM, STED, PALM and STORM) as tools to investigate proteins are organised within muscle cells.
-We use Affimer technology for super-resolution imaging, and for detecting specific protein conformations and post-translational modifications for actin and microtubules.
-We use negative stain and Cryo-EM to investigate myosin structure.
-The picture shows the structure of shutdown smooth muscle myosin (recently published by our group in Nature, Dec.
-2020) obtained by CryoEM.
+We use a wide range of tools, from characterisation of expressed and purified proteins to cultured muscle cells, super-resolution imaging (iSIM, STED, PALM and STORM), the use of Adhirons to label specific proteins in super-resolution imaging and to detect specific protein conformations.
+We use negative stain, Cryo-EM, and CryoET to investigate myosin structure as isolated molecules and ‘in situ’.
+The picture above shows our structure of shutdown smooth muscle myosin obtained by CryoEM (Nature 2020).
+We recently solved the structure of shutdown platelet myosin (non-muscle myosin 2A; Science Advances 2026).

 Current major projects